Pooja-Dhuri/Pooja-Dhuri/README.md

 </h3>

 <h2 align="center">
-I'm a Frontend Web Developer 💻!
+I'm a Frontend Developer 💻!
 </h2>

-MERN Stack Developer proficient in developing web applications using MongoDB, ExpressJS, ReactJS, and NodeJS.
+As a Front-End developer Proficient in developing Front-End web applications using ReactJS, and NodeJS.
 Have worked on various projects that involve designing and implementing complex software solutions to meet business requirements.

 ### 🤝 Connect with me: